Topics on this page:

 The points made throughout this article should serve as a guide but do not cover the many Maryland laws about running a business such as taxes, and business regulations:

 - File annual Personal Property Return every year.
 You must file this with SDAT Personal Property Division by April 15th.
 There is a $300 filing fee.
-If you do not file this form, you may be fined, or your business could be turned over to the State.
+If you do not file this form, you may be fined, or your business could lose its LLC status and liability protection.

 - The Personal Property Return is state specific and there is no comparable Federal filing.
 Your income tax earned from the LLC, however, is payable to the State and to the Federal government.
 Consult a tax professional to learn more.

 - You may wish to construct a written Operating Agreement, especially if you have more than one member.
 This agreement will help define the different roles in the company and the rules that members are to follow.
 The Small Business Administration has a page explaining what should be in an Operating Agreement.
 However, the information does not specifically address Maryland law, so use it as a general starting point only.
 Read the law: Md.
-Code, Corporations and Associations § 4A-102
+Code, Corporations and Associations § 4A-402

 - Obtain an EIN, Employer Identification Number.
 An EIN is like a social security number for a business.
 The EIN is how the Internal Revenue Service (IRS) identifies your business.